Remedies

 Meadowsweet

-A fragrant European wildflower with a long folk herbalism history, also notable as the plant that inspired the name "aspirin."
+A fragrant European wildflower (Filipendula ulmaria) with a long folk herbalism history, notable as a salicylate-containing plant that inspired the name "aspirin."

 Melatonin